drcount-root/ReactJS-Concepts/React-With-Redux/README.md

 # Principles Of Redux

-1. The global state of your application is stored as ab object inside a single store.
+1. The global state of your application is stored as an object inside a single store.

 2. The only way to change the state is to dispatch an action, an object describing what happened.